-For a boy whose professional career began as a newspaper salesman and telegram deliverer, it probably never crossed his young mind that he would co-found one of the world’s most luxurious automotive brands.
-But that is exactly what happened to Henry Royce, who was born on this day in 1863.
-In early adulthood he completed an apprenticeship with the Great Northern Railway company before starting an electrical and machine shop with a friend in Manchester in 1884.
-There they manufactured cranes and dynamos but increasing competition led Royce to consider a motorcar as a new product for their company.
+Henry Royce, born on this day in 1863, began his career in the 1870s a newspaper boy and telegram deliverer.
+At the time, the very first feasible automobiles had yet to exist.
+But as he grew, so did his opportunities in the world evolving around him.
+In early adulthood, Royce completed an apprenticeship with the Great Northern Railway company before starting an electrical and machine shop with a friend in Manchester, UK in 1884.
+There they manufactured cranes and dynamos, but increasing competition led Royce to consider a motorcar as a new product for their company.

-A number of prototypes were soon built, one of which was given to a friend of Charles Rolls, who was the owner of a local import car dealership.
-The mutual friend set up a lunch between the two and a partnership was formed to build and sell high end vehicles.
-Rollys-Royce would be officially founded not long after.
+A number of prototypes were soon built.
+One car ended up in the hands of a friend of Charles Rolls, who owned a local import auto dealership.
+A mutual friend set up a lunch between Rolls and Royce to discuss the vehicle.
+By the time they finished their meal, a partnership to build and sell high end vehicles had formed.
+The pair officially founded Rollys-Royce not long after.